xgfone/configmanager/README.md

 3. Register the other options into the parsers except the CLI parser.
 4. The manager calls the CLI parser to parse the CLI arguments.
 5. The manager calls each other parsers according to the order which are registered.
-    1. Call `GetKeys()` to get the keys of all the options that the parser needs.
+    1. Call the method `GetKeys()` of the parser to get the keys of all the options that the parser needs.
     2. Get the option values by the keys above from the values that has been parsed.
-    3. Call the method `Parse` of the parser with those option values, and get the parsed result.
+    3. Call the method `Parse()` of the parser with those option values, and get the parsed result.
     4. Merge the parsed result together.
-6. Check whether some required options neither have the value nor the default value.
+6. Check whether some required options have neither the parsed value nor the default value.

 ## Usage
 ```go